1. Overview

 In your written refusal of a flexible working request, you must explain why the business ground applies in the circumstances.

-Appealing against a flexible working request rejection
+Appeals against rejection of a flexible working request

 If an employee believes that you have not properly considered their request they may want to appeal.
+They have no statutory right to an appeal, but if an employer provides an appeals process, it can demonstrate that the employer is acting in a reasonable manner.

-5. Home working
+5. Home working and hybrid working

 When weighing up whether to let an employee work from home, you should consider the nature of their job.
 Some types of work are particularly suited to home working.
 For example: